mb0/xelf-go/doc/mut.md

 	{characterNames.$:['$' 'dollar']} if we actually want to use the dollar as a key {mySet.$:['long key']} and delete with {.mySet.$-:['long key']}

+This feature is probably best covered with intrusive path segment variables, that are implemented for all path selections.
+We likely also want to support it somehow in the language.
+Maybe by adding a dedicated spec that takes a path symbol and a tuple of variables.

 We need syntax for appending, inserting or deleting elements from lists.
 We already use my diff package which uses a very simple change representation using either retain, delete or insert.
 These three operations can be represented as positive and negative number for retain and delete and a list